This easy tuna salad recipe makes the best tuna sandwiches! This classic tuna salad is the perfect recipe to make ahead for quick lunches.

 • Chickpeas: Either mashed or coarsely chopped, chickpeas can help to stretch your tuna fish so you can use less tuna and get more tuna salad.
 Chickpeas are a great source of vegetarian protein.

-• Capers: Capers add a salty, briny flavor to tuna salad.
+• Capers: Capers add a salty, briny flavor.

 • Tuna Melt: Use your tuna salad to make a Tuna Melt, which is basically a grilled cheese sandwich with tuna.